 Many of the questions asked by prospective students are similar.
-We have summarized these common questions and their answers below, in the hope that this will aid in your decision-making!
+The program has summarized common questions and their answers below, in the hope that this will aid students with their decision-making!

 Is this program right for me?

 Students enrolled in this program come from many different training backgrounds and with different levels of experience in conducting reseasrch.
-We believe strongly that good applied research is informed by hands-on experience and insight, and that the best practices are - in turn - informed by outcomes of evidence-based research.
-Many of our doctoral students also continue to pursue their chosen professions while enrolled.
-We support these different appraoches to learning by offering classes in the evening and on-line, and by encouraging students to participate in content-specific coursework offered in other departments.
+KU believes strongly that good applied research is informed by hands-on experience and insight, and that the best practices are — in turn — informed by outcomes of evidence-based research.
+Many of KU's doctoral students also continue to pursue their chosen professions while enrolled.
+KU supports these different appraoches to learning by offering classes in the evening and online, and by encouraging students to participate in content-specific course work offered in other departments.

 Am I right for this program?

 Curiosity, a drive to learn, and a willingness to step beyond the bounds of the student's professional training are valued by faculty.
 Ask yourself this - when you look up a topic in a reference book, how many other interesting topics do you read about before you get to that topic you initially were seeking?
 Are you the person everyone approaches with thorny questions they are unable to answer?
 Does it frustrate you to not have an answer - and do you then set out to find that answer?

 The therapeutic science doctoral program does require that applicants possess a master's degree, or have equivalent post-graduate training.
 Recognizing that not all applicants may meet this requirement, we have developed a series of strategies to help interested students transition toward meeting this criterion.
 If you fall into this category, please feel free to contact us to discuss possible options.

 Is there a central place where I can go to find information about KU Medical Center?